Azure/fleet-networking/README.md

 EOF
 ```

-Then deploy nginx service in member clusters (the MCN operator assumes the service names and namespaces are same by default in all member clusters):
+Then create nginx service in member clusters (the MCN operator assumes the service names and namespaces are same by default in all member clusters):

 ```sh
 kubectx aks-cluster